-The following multimodal baselines are utilized for our study: \textbf{MISA~\cite{hazarika2020misa}}: The fundamental idea behind MISA (Multimodal Invariant and Specific Representations) lies in learning two distinct subspaces for each modality: a modality-invariant subspace and a modality-specific subspace.
+\textbf{MISA~\citep{hazarika2020misa}}: The fundamental idea behind MISA (Multimodal Invariant and Specific Representations) lies in learning two distinct subspaces for each modality: a modality-invariant subspace and a modality-specific subspace.
 In essence, MISA takes multiple modalities into account by learning representations that capture both shared features and modality-specific nuances, thus enabling a more comprehensive understanding of the underlying affective content in multimodal data.

-\textbf{MulT~\cite{tsai2019multimodal}}: The Multimodal Transformer (MulT) model has a crossmodal attention module, which allows the model to attend to crossmodal interactions across entire utterances.
+\textbf{MulT~\citep{tsai2019multimodal}}: The Multimodal Transformer (MulT) model has a crossmodal attention module, which allows the model to attend to crossmodal interactions across entire utterances.
 This module dynamically adapts features from one modality to another, facilitating the modeling of long-range crossmodal contingencies without the need for manual word alignment preprocessing.

-\textbf{MAG-BERT~\cite{rahman-etal-2020-integrating}}: MAG-BERT handles multiple modalities by leveraging its Multimodal Adaptation Gate (MAG) component, which enables BERT to effectively process multimodal input data.
+\textbf{MAG-BERT~\citep{rahman-etal-2020-integrating}}: MAG-BERT handles multiple modalities by leveraging its Multimodal Adaptation Gate (MAG) component, which enables BERT to process multimodal input data effectively.
 This framework allows BERT to adapt seamlessly to the integration of nonverbal information, such as visual and acoustic cues, alongside linguistic input.
 During the fine-tuning process, MAG-BERT utilizes attention mechanisms conditioned on nonverbal behaviors to map informative features from different modalities to a vector representation.

-\textbf{SDIF-DA~\cite{huang2023sdifda}}: The Shallow-to-Deep Interaction Framework with Data Augmentation (SDIF-DA) utilizes a hierarchical structure composed of shallow and deep interaction modules.
+\textbf{SDIF-DA~\citep{huang2023sdifda}}: The Shallow-to-Deep Interaction Framework with Data Augmentation (SDIF-DA) utilizes a hierarchical structure composed of shallow and deep interaction modules.
 Initially, the shallow interaction module preliminarily aligns video and audio features with text features.
-Subsequently, a KQV attention mechanism is employed to obtain bi-modal representations of video and audio aligned with text.
-These aligned features are then concatenated with the original text features to create a tri-modal representation, facilitating shallow integration across modalities.
-Additionally, SDIF-DA incorporates a ChatGPT-based data augmentation approach to fine-tune the text encoder, aiming to enhance the model's performance.
+Subsequently, a KQV attention mechanism is employed to obtain bimodal representations of video and audio aligned with text.
+These aligned features are then concatenated with the original text features to create a trimodal representation, facilitating shallow integration across modalities.
+SDIF-DA also incorporates a ChatGPT-based data augmentation approach to fine-tune the text encoder, aiming to enhance the model's performance.